dusty-nv/jetson-reinforcement/README.md

 $ make
 ```

 During the `cmake` step, PyTorch will be compiled and installed so it can take awhile (around ~30 minutes to an hour on the Jetson).
 The stable version of PyTorch we are currently using is `0.3.0`.
-The build script will download pacekages and ask you for your `sudo` password during the install.
+The build script will download packages and ask you for your `sudo` password during the install.

 # Verifying PyTorch